classgraph/classgraph/README.md

             + className + " " + " currently has constant literal value "
             + fieldConstantValue + " in the classfile"))
     .matchFilenamePattern("^template/.*\\.html",
-        // absolutePath is a path on the classpath that matches the above pattern;
-        // relativePath is just the section of the matching path relative to the
+        // relativePath is the section of the matching path relative to the
-        // classpath element it is contained in; inputStream is a stream opened
+        // classpath element it is contained in; fileContentBytes is the content
-        // on the file or zipfile entry that matched the requested filename pattern.
+        // of the file
-        // No need to close inputStream before exiting, it is closed by the caller.
-        // The passed method can throw IOException.
-        (absolutePath, relativePath, inputStream) -> {
-            String template = IOUtils.toString(inputStream, "UTF-8");
-            System.out.println("Found template: " + absolutePath
-                + " (size " + template.length() + ")");
-        })
+        (relativePath, fileContentBytes) ->
+            registerTemplate(relativePath, new String(fileContentBytes, "UTF-8")))
     .scan();  // Actually perform the scan

 // [...Some time later...]